 Language of its time

 Material made available on the WDL is historical in nature and contains language or depictions of people representative of its time.
-This includes wording, cultural references and stereotypes that are longer be used or appropriate today.
+This includes wording, cultural references and stereotypes that are no longer used or appropriate today.
 Historical language has been maintained in its original form, in keeping with archival practice, to preserve the context in which the associated records were created.
 This approach, while potentially upsetting, allows for the critical assessment and questioning of historical material by contemporary researchers.

 The views expressed in the material shared on the WDL should be taken as a product of the era in which it was produced and in no way reflects the current opinion, goals or ethics of the Library or the University of Waterloo as a whole.